 Get and display the current location.

-Get-Location gets an object that represents the current directory, much like the pwd (print working directory) command.
+Get-Location gets an object that represents the current directory within PowerShell, like the unix pwd (print working directory) command.

 When you move between PowerShell drives, PowerShell will retain your location in each drive.
 Get-Location can be used to find your location in each drive.